SilentCatD/inherited_rxdart/README.md

 ## Additional information

-To provide multiple blocs or model instance, the use of these widget is encouraged:
+To provide multiple blocs/view model/service instances, the use of these widget is encouraged:

 - RxMultiProvider
 - MultiServiceProvider